BrunoColturato/Advice-Generator-App/README.md

 ### The challenge

+The challenge is to build out a device generator app using the [Advice Slip API](https://api.adviceslip.com/).

 Users should be able to:

 - View the optimal layout for the app depending on their device's screen size